The-Rye-Muffin/ASU-cybersecurity-Cloud-Security/README.md

 The playbook implements the following tasks:
 - set's the vm's vm.max_map_count to a required minimum of 262144
+- download and install docker.io
-- download and install the Docker container service
+- download and install python3-pip
+- install docker with pip
-- download the image needed for the elk container
+- download the image needed for the ELK container and launch the container
-- edit the configuration file
 - enables the docker service on startup

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.